-The Equal Opportunity for Students with Special Needs Act became law in 2015, establishing Education Savings Accounts (ESA) vouchers.
+The Equal Opportunity for Students with Special Needs Act became law in 2015, establishing Education Scholarship Accounts (ESA) vouchers.
 The ESA voucher program allows Mississippi parents to use state funds to pay private school tuition for children with special needs.
 Initially, eligibility was limited to students who had an active IEP within the past 18 months; it was later expanded to students who had an active IEP within the past five years.
 The Legislature’s Performance Evaluation and Expenditure Review (PEER) Committee issued a highly critical report on the program in December of 2018.
 Senate Bill 2594, passed in the 2020 Legislative Session in part as a response to the PEER report, amended the ESA voucher program to require that private voucher schools provide special education services (previously, although purported to be a program for students with special needs, there was no requirement that special education services be provided to students using the vouchers in private schools).
 The bill also eliminated online schools from the program and limited eligibility to students who had an active IEP within the past three years, among other provisions.
 Following are key facts about the ESA voucher program, based on data from the Mississippi Department of Education and findings from the PEER report.

 Though the ESA voucher program is available only to children with special needs, the original ESA law did not require ESA voucher schools to provide any special education services, and most did not.
 In 2020, the ESA statute was amended to require that special education services be provided in private voucher schools.
 (Source: Mississippi PEER report)